Jumungus/IT5016-Research-Repository/main1.md

 ## My Software Project

+For my assignment I have been tasked with useing my newfound skills to build a software product.
+I chose some quotes from my assesment as I felt they where important points to focus on.

 *"You've been researching lots of different types of code and/or various software practices and technologies.
 You've developed something of your own, which you think is interesting, that you're proud of, or that you have found compelling and interesting to work with.
 This could be called Your Software Project.*" -Whitecliffe assignment

 *"We are asking you to treat your software like an artwork."*